Jalalgorithm/Number-Counter/README.md

 Language : JavaScript

-A counter for reseting and for
+A counter for reseting and counting with a simplified interface with the help og HTML, CSS and Javascript